HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 {{ figure_markup(
   image="requests-by-3p-mobile.png",
   caption="Distribution of the number of JavaScript requests by host for mobile.", description="Bar chart showing the distribution of JavaScript requests per host for mobile.
 The 10, 25, 50, 75, and 90th percentiles for first party requests are: 2, 4, 9, 17, and 30 requests per page.
 This is the same as for desktop.
-The number of third party requests per page is slightly higher in the upper percentiles by 1 to 5 requests, similar to dekstop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn1IaMxnTl0jhdC-C-vC5VLN_boJfLAaOfGJ968IalK1vPc8-dz0OkVmNY0LjMxZ6BIwSRB7xtRmIE/pubchart?oid=1465647946&format=interactive", sheets_gid="978380311", sql_file="requests_by_3p.sql"
+The number of third party requests per page is slightly higher in the upper percentiles by 1 to 5 requests, similar to desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn1IaMxnTl0jhdC-C-vC5VLN_boJfLAaOfGJ968IalK1vPc8-dz0OkVmNY0LjMxZ6BIwSRB7xtRmIE/pubchart?oid=1465647946&format=interactive", sheets_gid="978380311", sql_file="requests_by_3p.sql"